alexpkent/StravaHeatmap/README.md

 - Origin Hostname: URL of the Static Web App (without https://)
 - Origin Host header: URL of the Static Web App (without https://)
 - Disable HTTP

+This can cause new activities to not show up immediately due to caching, so a caching rule can be added

+- Go to Rules Engine
+- Add Rule
+- 'If Request URL' set to 'Any'
+- Then 'Cache Expiration' set to 'Bypass cache'

+This can slow down load times but ensures activities are available immediately.

 # Code Settings